No one answered my knocking.

 I opened the box, and there they were, all those glorious Chesterfield Kings, a couple of dozen white little tubes of ecstasy.
 There was also a table-lighter in the shape of a fat smiling Oriental man, the Buddha I think, I suppose he had relaxed and put on weight after achieving enlightenment; this lighter was big and stout, suitable for burning down whole villages or bashing in the skulls of unwary burglars.

 I sighed, and closed the box without taking a cigarette, only the Buddha knows why.

 A couple of New Yorker magazines lay on the table also, and I picked one up.
-To tell the truth I’ve never been a fan of this publication, although I like some of the cartoons.
+To tell the truth I’ve never been a fan of this publication, although I’ve liked some of the cartoons.

 I started to read what I pretty soon realized must be a short story.

 A man named Brad comes home from the commuter train and his wife Gillian takes his briefcase and asks him if he would like a cocktail.
 He says yes, a scotch on the rocks would be nice.
-A little girl with golden hair come running into the the room, crying, “Daddy!
-Daddy!”
+A little girl with golden hair comes running into the the room, crying,

 I closed the magazine and put it down.
 Suddenly a scotch on the rocks or even without rocks sounded like a good idea.